 In September 2008 we launched a 24-hour strategy for the town centre (available on request), to take us to 2012.
 Following public consultation, we began to tackle some key issues which are now being addressed.
 In January 2009 we launched our Cultural Study to remodel the town centre - particularly The Parade - to act as a stimulating focal point for culture and heritage within the borough.
-This aims to bring cultural, physical, economic and social improvements to the town.
+The Cultural Plan saw physical improvements to the Pond and the Parade area and the creation of an events space.